How We Host Client Websites Starting Free on Vercel

 Compare that to WordPress hosting where you're paying $30-$300/month and still need to worry about plugin updates, security vulnerabilities, server maintenance, and SSL certificates.

 What happens when you outgrow the free tier?
 Vercel Pro costs $20/month.
 That's it.
-Even at the Pro level, you're paying 85% less than the cheapest managed WordPress hosting.
+Even at the Pro level, you are paying up to 93% less than high-end managed WordPress hosting.
 For a full breakdown of long-term costs, see our 3-year cost comparison of WordPress vs custom code.

 Real Numbers: MyCustomPatches Before and After